 So how do they do it?
 Quite simply, sportsbooks have some built in advantages.
 We’ve covered this previously, but the primary advantage of a sportsbook is the vig that they charge.
 For spread bets, the typical sportsbook collects $110 from each side of the bet and pays the winner back his original wager plus winnings of $100.
-This equates to a hold of $10 for every $220 wagered, representing a 4.5% hold for the casino.
+This equates to revenue of $10 for every $220 wagered, representing a 4.5% hold for the casino.

 Thankfully players have a couple build in advantages that allow us to level the playing field.

-Game selection.
 The first advantage is simply this: no one is forcing you to bet.
 Let that sink in.
 If you don’t like a game or don’t feel like you have an edge, don’t bet it.
 Seems simple enough, but it requires a level of discipline that many players just don’t have.

 Preface: shopping for lines requires registering and managing multiple sportsbooks.
 Managing these logistics and shopping for the best line takes time.
 We get it.
 If you are a casual recreational sports bettor that just wants a little action on the Saturday night game, you might not want to invest that type of attention to line shopping, or frankly, even reading this article.

 However, considering we are providing information on “How to Become a Successful Sports Bettor” and not “How to Place a Bet to Create Entertainment Value From a Crappy PAC-12 Basketball Game” it’s appropriate to remind you that it takes time and effort to be successful at anything in life.
 Sports betting is no different.